 10 Steps For Managing & Reducing Mosquito Populations

 1. Dispose of cans, old tires, buckets, or other containers that collect and hold water.
-Do not allow water to accumulate in the saucers of flowerpots, or in bird baths and pet dishes for more than 2 days.
+Do not allow water to accumulate in the saucers of flowerpots, birdbaths, and pet dishes for more than two days.

 2. Clean debris from rain gutters and remove any standing water around structures, or on.
 Check around faucets and air conditioner units and repair leaks.

-3. Change the water in kiddie pools at least once a week and stock ornamental ponds with top feeding precious minnows.
-Known as mosquito fish, these minnows are about 1 – 1-1/2 inches in length and can be purchased locally.
+3. Change the water in kiddie pools at least once a week and ornamental stock ponds with top feeding precious minnows.
+These minnows (known as mosquito fish, are about 1 – 1-1/2 inches in length and can be purchased locally.
 Ornamental ponds may be treated with “Mosquito Dunks” that can be purchased at many garden stores for homeowner use.
 Fill or drain puddles and swampy areas, and either remove, drain or fill tree holes and stumps with mortar.

 4. Eliminate seepage from cisterns, cesspools, and septic tanks.

 5. Eliminate standing water around animal watering troughs.
 Flush livestock water troughs twice a week.

 6. Check for trapped water in tarps being used to cover boats, pools, etc. Arrange the tarp to drain the water.